● The average salary for a Trooper I starts at $27.08 an hour, depending on experience.

-● Once a Trooper attains Professional Peace Officer status, he or she moves up to Trooper II and earns an average salary of $5016.00 per month.
+● Once a Trooper attains Professional Peace Officer status, they move up to Trooper II and earn an average salary of $31.11 an hour.
 To qualify for Trooper II, you are required to have one of the following;

 - Bachelor's Degree or more and have two or more years of experience of Peace Officer Certification.